 Heredity and Genetics is an introductory course for graduate students seeking initial licensure or endorsement and/or students earning their MA degree in secondary or middle grade science education.
 This course addresses the basic principles of heredity and the function of molecular genetics.
 Topics include Mendelian and non-Mendelian inheritance and population genetics.
 This course has no prerequisites.

 Astronomy provides graduate students seeking initial licensure or endorsement and/or to earn their MA degree in secondary or middle grade science education with essential knowledge of astronomy.
 This course explores Western history and basic physics of astronomy; phases of the moon and seasons; composition and properties of solar system bodies; stellar evolution and remnants; properties and scale of objects and distances within the universe; and introductory cosmology.
 A prerequisite for this course is General Physics.

 Earth: Inside and Out explores the ways in which our dynamic planet evolved, and the processes and systems that continue to shape it.
 Though the geologic record is incredibly ancient, it has only been studied intensely since the end of the 19th century.
 Since then, research in fields such as geologic time, plate tectonics, climate change, exploration of the deep-sea floor, and the inner earth have vastly increased our understanding of geological processes.
-There are no prerequisites for this course.

 This course provides a broad overview of the principles of mechanics, thermodynamics, wave motion, modern physics, and electricity and magnetism and invites students to apply them by solving problems, performing labs, and reflecting on concepts and ideas.